 In case (iii) monetary saving Sm is negative, i.e. the household sector dissaves, and the business sector makes a profit, i.e. Qm is positive.

-It always holds Qm+Sm=0 or Qm=-Sm, in other words, at the heart of the monetary circuit is an identity: the business sector’s deficit (surplus) equals the household sector’s surplus (deficit).
+It always holds Qm≡−Sm, in other words, at the heart of the monetary circuit is an identity: the business sector’s deficit (surplus) equals the household sector’s surplus (deficit).
 Put bluntly, loss is the counterpart of saving and profit is the counterpart of dissaving.
-This is the most elementary form of the Profit Law.
-It follows directly from the profit definition Qm≡C-Yw and the definition of household sector saving Sm≡Yw-C.
+This is the most elementary form of the macroeconomic Profit Law.
+It follows directly from the profit definition Qm≡C−Yw and the definition of household sector saving Sm≡Yw−C.

-Loss or profit are NOT income.
-Only distributed profit is income.
+Loss or profit is NOT income.
+Alone distributed profit is income.
 The profit theory is false since Adam Smith.#3

-Economists are too stupid for the elementary mathematics of accounting.#4 The statement total income equals total spending is simply false because of the all important phenomenon of credit.
+Economists are too stupid for the elementary mathematics that underlies macroeconomic accounting.#4 The statement total income equals total spending is simply false because of the all-important phenomenon of credit.
 Equipped with credit the household sector can spend MORE than its period income (= dissaving in accounting terms) or in the opposite case LESS (= saving).

-#2 The elementary consumption economy is given by three macro axioms: (A1) Yw=WL wage income Yw is equal to wage rate W times working hours.
+#2 The elementary production-consumption economy is given for a start by three macro axioms: (A1) Yw=WL wage income Yw is equal to wage rate W times working hours.
 L, (A2) O=RL output O is equal to productivity R times working hours L, (A3) C=PX consumption expenditure C is equal to price P times quantity bought/sold X. For a start holds X=O.

 You say: “It’s logically impossible for any spending to not ‘go somewhere’ and result in income somewhere else.”